 Our Attorneys Are Here to Help You

-The criminal defense attorneys of Brassel, Alexander & Rice, LLC have extensive experience defending the Constitutional rights of individuals that have been charged with a crime and have experience protecting defendants’ rights in trials.
-If you or someone you know has been charged with a crime in Maryland, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The criminal defense attorneys of Brassel Alexander, LLC have extensive experience defending the Constitutional rights of individuals that have been charged with a crime and have experience protecting defendants’ rights in trials.
+If you or someone you know has been charged with a crime in Maryland, contact the attorneys of Brassel Alexander, LLC today.